carlosm00/carlosm00/README.md

 ### Hi, I am Carlos Mena (carlosm00) 👋

-I am a young man that loves to learn anything possible.
-With a background in system and network administration, embedded systems and programming/scripting.
-Highly motivated by new experiences and challenges, I am not afraid to experiment with technologies I have not worked with before.
+I am a young man that loves learning anything possible.
+Former education in system and network administration, embedded systems and programming/scripting.
+Highly motivated by new experiences and challenges; I am not afraid to experiment with technologies I have not worked with before.

   🔭 I’m currently working on Ingram Micro as a Cloud Infrastructure Engineer.